nikola-n/whats-new-laravel8/README.md

 New travel method for testing that can print dates in the future and check if the condition is met.

+- Improved Rate limiting
+New configureRateLimiting method in RouteServiceProvider where you can specify the number of api request
+You can add new RateLimiters for ex.
+Downloads and also per user.

+- Jetstream

 #New things that I learned
 - ls database/migrations | wc -l
 It counts the files in the folder